openstack-archive/ansible-role-tripleo-modify-image/README.rst

 we generate the sdist locally and then copy it into the resulting container image as an sdist tarball to run pip install locally.

+It can be used to pull a review from OpenDev Gerrit:

 .. code-block::

     - hosts: localhost